Miss Emma Douglass

 I joined UWE in 2013 as a Senior Lecturer in learning disabilities nursing.
 Since working at UWE, I have taught across all aspects of the pre-registration nursing curriculum, including co-module leading the undergraduate anatomy, physiology and pharmacology for nursing module, dissertation/Final Project modules, a public health module and practice modules specifically for learning disability nursing.

-My primary research interests are the application of the Mental Capacity Act in healthcare practice, supporting healthcare decision-making and learning from service user narratives/experience.
+My primary research interests are the application of the Mental Capacity Act in healthcare practice, supporting healthcare decision-making with adults who have a learning disability and learning from service user narratives/experience.

-I have experience of undertaking externally funded evaluations using qualitative methodologies.
+I have experience of undertaking externally funded evaluations using qualitative methods.
 I have contributed to and/or led several evaluations in different areas of healthcare.
 I have also worked as part of an NHIR funded feasibility study (in partnership with the University of Manchester) exploring the use of Prism glasses with patients who have had a stroke.

 Publications